roeszler/kapthol/README.md

 ### Future features to consider

   - Popup Q&A animations
-  - Entry animation and smooting
+  - Entry animation and smoothing
   - Option to select work / hire an assistant manager role to train and trial full services
-  - Intergation with nationall based small-business education entities
+  - Integration with nationally based small-business education entities
   - Automation to connect current registered [clients](ucd/1-strategy.md) and [providers](ucd/1-strategy.md)
   - Possible membership on a subscription model basis
-  - api links into CRM and project managment software (like [jira](https://www.atlassian.com/software/jira), [trello](https://trello.com/), [hubspot](https://www.hubspot.com/) and/or [slack](https://slack.com/))
+  - api links into CRM and project management software (like [jira](https://www.atlassian.com/software/jira), [trello](https://trello.com/), [hubspot](https://www.hubspot.com/) and/or [slack](https://slack.com/))

 ## Testing
 ---
 - I tested that this page works in different browsers: Chrome, Firefox, Safari, Edge.
-- I confimred that this project is responsive, looks good and functions on all standard screen sizes using the devtools device toolbar that accompanies the google chrome browser.
+- I confirmed that this project is responsive, looks good and functions on all standard screen sizes using the devtools device toolbar that accompanies the google chrome browser.
 - I confirmed that the navigation, header, about us, sign up and contact text are all readable and easy to understand.
 - I have confirmed that the form works: requires entries in every relevant field, will only accept email in the email field, and the submit button works.